WHEN YOU DEMAND HIGH QUALITY AND ACCURACY, GO WITH........ SPEED CITY !

 Round off the ends of the spindle, this will help with its rotation.

-Small flat head (assortment pack) nails can be found in any hardware store.
+Small flat head (assortment pack).
+These nails can be found in any hardware store.

 The nail will be used for the spindle axle.